averiemasia/Averie_BlueStampPortfolio/index.md

   im = crop(im, (320, 200), 330,330)
 }
 ```
-This code block crops the image that is taken so that it fits the dimensions for the trained model.
+This function above crops the image that is taken so that it fits the dimensions for the trained model.

 ```